Transport-for-the-North/.github/CONTRIBUTING.md

 > [!NOTE]
 > The main branch of a CAF repository contains a work in progress, and  may **not**
 > contain a stable version of the codebase.
 We aim to keep the main branch stable, but for the
-> most stable versions, please see the releases page on GitHub.
+> most stable versions, please see repository tags or releases page.